banner-image

 • Lhasa Everest Base Camp Tour, value for money and best service guaranteed.

-Lhasa to Everest Base Camp via Shigatse and Yamdrok lake, also crosses Karo la glacier and Gyantse.
-You will also visit Tashilhunpo Monastery in Shigatse before driving towards Everest Camp.
-Visit Rongbuk Monastery once you arrive in EBC, and taking the best photograph of Mount Everest before returning back to Lhasa.
+The Everest Base Camp at 5300m is the highest point of the trip.
+Lhasa is the capital of Tibet, also the starting point of this tour.
+You will visit Tashilhunpo Monastery in Shigatse before driving towards Everest Base Camp.
+Explore around Rongbuk Monastery and take the best photograph of Mount Everest before back to Lhasa.

 Lhasa Everest Base Camp Tour 8 Days Itinerary